 This book reprints and retells many of Buffett’s classic writings, including his famous letters to shareholders of Berkshire Hathaway (NYSE: BRK.B).

-In the essays, Buffett offers investment advice in plain English on regulated industries, investing opportunities, market valuation, popular opinion of the market, financial crises, housing bubbles, acquisitions, and corporate governance.
+In the essays, Buffett offers plain English investment advice on regulated industries, investing opportunities, market valuation, popular opinion of the market, financial crises, housing bubbles, acquisitions, and corporate governance.

 This book is packed with down-to-earth and easy-to-understand investing advice.

 Greenblatt admires this book because it offers a deep insight into Buffett’s thoughts, philosophy, and methodology.
-Those who want to learn how Buffett thinks and invests can learn much from this book.
+Those who want to learn how Buffett thinks and invests can gain much from it.

 17. One Up On Wall Street

-A great book for beginner investors, with an excellent, down-to-earth approach, ideal for the beginner to show you how to apply your local knowledge to find winning companies.
+This is a great book for beginner investors.
+It has an excellent, down-to-earth approach and is ideal for the beginner.
+It shows you how to apply your local knowledge to find winning companies.

-This classic book by legendary mutual fund manager Peter Lynch, with investor John Rothchild, is about how individual investors can profit from their market knowledge.
+This classic book, written by legendary mutual fund manager Peter Lynch and investor John Rothchild, discusses how individual investors can profit from their market knowledge.

 It was first published in 1989 and has been updated several times.
 The authors explain how to analyze and select companies, including the differences between “growth” and “value” stocks.